Paycheck Protection Program

 - Payment Deferral Period: No payments due prior to the SBA determination of Forgiveness on a loan, or up to 10 months.

 Applications are now being accepted.
 To apply, please download the .zip package using the button at the top of this page and complete all three documents.
 It includes the following:

 - VEDA PPP checklist (PDF): A list of documents needed with your application.

 - PPP Application (PDF): A completed SBA application.

 - VEDA PPP Worksheet (MS Excel): To calculate your maximum PPP loan amount and your estimated forgivable amount.

 Send completed applications to your loan officer.
 If you are not a VEDA borrower, please send completed applications to firstname.lastname@example.org.

-Program ends June 30, 2020 but applicants are encouraged to apply as soon as possible.
+The program has been extended to August 8, 2020, but applicants are encouraged to apply as soon as possible.
 If you have questions and need to speak to a loan officer, please fill out our Contact Us form or call (802) 828-5627.

 The SBA is creating a process to accept PPP Loan Forgiveness Applications.
 Until that process is finalized, VEDA is unable to accept PPP Loan Forgiveness Applications.
 VEDA will send an email to its PPP borrowers once the process is in place and we can accept the PPP Loan Forgiveness Applications.
 Borrowers can prepare for this by reading the instructions below and beginning the appropriate application for your business.

 There are two PPP Loan Forgiveness Applications and corresponding instructions from the SBA.
 To apply for Loan Forgiveness, complete one of these two applications and email with appropriate documentation to the VEDA Loan Officer that reviewed your PPP application or to email@example.com.